Academic Writing

 Never, always, impossible…

 As a scientist, your statements must be 100% correct.
 You must not say something that is “almost” correct.
 And as a scientist, you should be aware that the world is changing, and the perception of truth may be changing.
-Hence, avoid absolute terms like “never”, “always”, and “impossible” because they are almost never true.
-If you make a statement that something is always (or never) possible, someone must only find one counter-example to prove you wrong.
+Hence, avoid absolute terms like “never”, “always”, and “impossible” because they are rarely true.
+If you say something is always (or never) possible, someone must only find one counter-example to prove you wrong.
 If you say, “There is no work on topic x”, or “It is impossible to do XYZ”, then someone must only find one crappy blog post on topic x or spend one billion Euros to do XYZ to prove you wrong.
 If you write, “To the best of our knowledge, there is no work on topic x” or “We did not find any work on topic x” (and then explain where and how you searched), you are making a correct statement.

 And even if something is considered “impossible” today, it may not be impossible tomorrow.
 Think about what society considered to be true about women 100 years ago and what society thought would be impossible for women to do.